 Every country around the world has been affected by the COVID crisis, yet the United States is the only developed country that is dealing with both a public health crisis and an insurance crisis.
 As PolitiFact points out, the main difference between our country and nearly every industrialized nation in the world is that “citizens there are not at risk of losing their health insurance if they lose their job.”

 How can we address this distinctly American problem?
 Enact Medicare For All.
 Under the Medicare For All plan I’ve endorsed, the federal government, not individual employers will provide Marylanders with health insurance.
+When there is a dilemma what should I upgrade in my kitchen, contact experienced kitchen remodelers to give you an advice.
 It’ll mean the end of premiums, deductibles, and copays that keep poor and working-class Americans out of the healthcare system until it’s too late.
 And it’ll mean that never again will anyone be left to die simply because they can’t afford care.
 If Marylanders had Medicare For All they could focus on keeping their families safe and healthy rather than worrying about if their next illness will leave them bankrupt.

 Creating Medicare For All will not be easy.
 It will require every Congressional Democrat to fight against the corporate health insurance companies.
 Unfortunately, Rep. Steny Hoyer is a vocal opponent of Medicare for All.
 Despite representing a deep blue district that is suffering from the worst clinical care statistics in the state, it looks like Hoyer is more comfortable catering to the wants of the pharmaceutical companies than the needs of his constituents.
 Over the past decade, he has happily collected over a million dollars in campaign contributions from health insurance and drug companies.
 In 2018, drug companies gave him over $128,000.
 It’s sad to say that it looks like these legal bribes have paid off because Hoyer represents their interests not regular Marylanders.